Lion And Lioness Behavior At Gir National Park

 Lions live in social groups called prides.
 A pride has a clear structure.
 It is not random.
 Many people believe that the male lion controls the entire pride and makes all decisions.
 This idea is not completely correct.
 In reality, female lions, also called lionesses, play a very important role in the pride.
 They are the stable members of the group.

 Lionesses usually stay in the same pride for their whole lives.
 They are born into the pride and remain there as they age.
 Sisters, mothers, daughters, and other related females form a close and connected group.
 Because they have lived together for many years, they understand each other’s behavior and signals very well.
 They work together to protect cubs, hunt, and defend their territory from danger.
-This long-term connection gives them strong influence in the pride.

 Hunting Role Of Lionesses